taylordreyer/taylordreyer/README.md

   <br>
   <br>

   ### Hello World!
-Feel free to get lost in the dino gif. 🦖
+Feel free to waste time we both know you dont need in the dino gif. 🦖😉

 </div>